apollographql/subscriptions-transport-ws/PROTOCOL.md

 - `id: string` : operation ID of the operation that failed on the server

 #### GQL_COMPLETE
-Server sends this message to indicate that a GraphQL operation is done, and no more data will arrive (for queries and mutations, it called immediatly, and for subscriptions it called when unsubscribing)
+Server sends this message to indicate that a GraphQL operation is done, and no more data will arrive for the specific operation.

 - `id: string` : operation ID of the operation that completed

 #### GQL_CONNECTION_KEEP_ALIVE